Snowfable/home-ed-resources/apps.md

 {% include_relative nav.md %}

 # Apps
-Here is a list of free educational apps.
+Here is a list of mostly free educational apps.
 Some are available on either Android or iOS and some are available on both.
-They are mostly free.

 ## ABRSM Aural Trainer Grades 1-5
 Interactive challenges to help develop your music aural skills (listening skills).
 Anyone can use it, but it is designed around ABRSM’s aural tests for Grades 1 to 5.
 [Train here.](https://gb.abrsm.org/en/exam-support/apps-and-practice-tools/aural-trainer/?fbclid=IwAR2ApGM9Sv90cqbR-nLHwknKuqvExGPJqXudCOdpZrht0sPnZ_b7BXuCnsU)